 The ECDL Online Course materials that we offer are v5 syllabus course materials officially endorsed through The Chartered Institute for IT (BCS).

 The ECDL Online Course consists of all 8 modules to give you the choice of which certification track and modules you want to complete:

 Module 3 - Word Processing

 Module 7 - Using E-mail and the Internet

 The ECDL Course allows the following options of software depending on what versions you are running on your own PC:

-Please Note: You will need to notify us by email or within the online order form comments box of your software choice so we can set you up with the most suitable course materials.
+Please Note: You will need to notify us of which version of Windows and Microsoft Office you require by email or within the comments box of the online order form.

 Microsoft Office 2003